 14. Fiscal space narrowed substantially after an extended period of active fiscal policy interventions.
 The recent economic crisis triggered by the COVID-19 pandemic necessitated large-scale fiscal stimuli, and the inflation spike resulting from the Russia-Ukraine conflict, extended support measures thereafter.
-Although such fiscal measures provided necessary support, they also required sizeable public resources and most economies ended up with higher government debt and narrower fiscal space compared to the pre-pandemic period (Table 3).
+Although such fiscal measures provided necessary support, they also required sizeable public resources and most economic period (Table 3).
 Given the recurring large-scale economic crises, along with more frequent and severe natural disasters amid ongoing climate change, it becomes increasingly important to maintain adequate fiscal buffers to address economic shocks without endangering fiscal sustainability (Figure 23).
 In addition, delays in fiscal consolidation despite the narrower fiscal space may raise concerns about debt sustainability and the fiscal policy capacity to absorb additional negative shocks, which may lead to credit downgrade by the markets.
 This situation could keep the debt service burden higher, and limit fiscal spending for other priorities, potentially causing liquidity problems.